 Fenika Miller - Principal Consultant

 Introduced to service at a young age, Fenika is actively involved in the community.
 She is an inspirational leader who is able to inspire action and build coalitions of people from diverse backgrounds to implement positive social change.
 Fenika believes that opportunities belong to all of us, and that when equipped with the right skills, each of us possesses the ability to lead change.
 Her advocacy centers on economic stability, educational opportunity, healthcare and housing.
-In 2012, she founded a not-for-profit service organization committed to increasing civic responsibility and raising social awareness among Black women and girls, as well as, to encourage diverse voices in decision-making positions.
-Under her leadership, in 2017, the organization convened Black Women & Girls Advocacy Day, held annually at the state Capitol, as well as, led the charge to establish April 30th as Black Women & Girls Awareness Day in the state of Georgia.
+In 2012, she founded New Vision MSK - a not-for-profit service organization committed to increasing civic responsibility and raising social awareness among women and girls, as well as, to encourage diverse voices in decision-making positions.
+Under her leadership, in 2017, the organization curated and convened Black Women & Girls Advocacy Day, held annually at the state Capitol, as well as, led the charge to establish April 30th as Black Women & Girls Awareness Day in the state of Georgia.

 Her vision is to live in a state and community where every woman and girl has the opportunity to lead, succeed, govern, and prosper in every area of their lives.
 Respected as a credible voice in the community, Fenika earns a seat at the table wherever she serves.